ltonetwork/ownables-sdk/README.md

 ![Robot Ownable](https://user-images.githubusercontent.com/100821/221386802-c4c6823c-e266-43a4-ad3b-126f6c66b0e5.png)

 Consumables are Ownables with a `consume` method.
-The following Consumables are available for the Robot:
+The following Consumables are available for the robot:

 #### Paint